-When asked for their preferred duration of the study, the answers given were unanimous, irrespective of their preferred program structure, most of the respondents preferred to complete the program within a two-year period (Figure 3).
-Maximum two years' full-time periods is an exact duration to finish the master program as referred to the UiTM Postgraduate Centre and Ministry of higher Education Malaysia.
+When asked for their preferred duration of the study, the answers given were unanimous, irrespective of their preferred program structure, most of the respondents preferred to complete the program within two years (Figure 3).
+Maximum two years' full-time periods is an exact duration to finish the master program as referred to the UiTM Postgraduate Centre and Ministry of Higher Education Malaysia.